thycotic/dsv-docs/product/setup/index.md

  Please enter password:
 ```

-Once DSV accepts these credentials, you are ready to begin using the DevOps Secrets Vault Command Line Interface to administer Secrets in your organization’s secure, cloud-hosted Secrets vault.
+Once DSV accepts these credentials, you are ready to begin using the DevOps Secrets Vault Command Line Interface to administer Secrets in your organization’s secure, Cloud-hosted Secrets vault.

 ## The More Likely Case: Setup with Custom Settings